JoshMassa/melody-exchange/README.md

 # Melody Exchange

 ## Overview
-   * As a user, you will be able to sign up for an account on our website, "Melody Exchange", and be able to create posts to sell your instrument.
+   - As a user, you will be able to sign up for an account on our website, "Melody Exchange", and create posts to sell your instrument.

+## Features

-1. Responsive Design
+1. Category Dropdown

-   * Our group designed this webpage to be fully responsive from small mobile devices, to tablets, to the largest desktops to provide a consistent means to view our website "Melody Exchange" in an enjoyable and engaging experience.
+   * Our group implemented a dropdown with all the different categories allowed in our website.
+This allows for easier access to a specific post with a specific category.

 2. Clean UI design